 6. Gap Analysis

 Business analysts are also responsible for comparing current business practices and systems with the desired future state.
 Identifying these gaps is a crucial part of the analyst job profile, helping business analysts recommend improvements that will propel the company toward its goals.
-For example, if a company aims to increase its market share, the ba analyst might assess existing marketing strategies and highlight areas that require enhancement, a common business analyst job responsibility.
+For example, if a company aims to increase its market share, the Business Analyst might assess existing marketing strategies and highlight areas that require enhancement.

 Collaboration is key in this process.
 The business analyst works with technical and non-technical teams to understand current limitations and capabilities.
 For instance, a gap might involve outdated technology that hinders productivity.
 Once these gaps are identified, the business analyst collaborates with management to develop a roadmap for closing them.
 This could involve investing in new technology, streamlining workflows, or providing additional employee training.